-Residents have eight miles of bike paths and numerous parks to enjoy along with the annual Libertyville Days and an outdoor concert series and other family friendly events.
+Residents have eight miles of bike paths and numerous parks to enjoy along with the annual Libertyville Days festival, an outdoor concert series, and other family-friendly events.

 Students are served by Libertyville District 70 and Community High School District 128, which includes Libertyville High School.

-Three Metra stations and the Tri-State Tollway nearby make for a convenient commute to downtown Chicago, O’Hare International Airport or suburban corporate headquarters.
+Three Metra stations and the Tri-State Tollway make for a convenient commute to downtown Chicago, O’Hare International Airport and suburban corporate headquarters.